MARK GOSLING - SPARK ARENA

 In 2016 Mark took up the role of CEO at The Trusts Arena.
 He set about increasing the breadth of live entertainment in the venue and improving the perception of what the venue can achieve in a broad range of events.
 In January 2022 Mark took up his current role as General manager at Spark Arena.

-Mark was first elected to the board in 2017 and became Board Chair in 2020 since when he has been actively involved in the Covid-19 response for EVANZ.
-He is passionate about advocating for venues and the wider events industry in these difficult times.
+Mark was first elected to the board in 2017 and became Board Chair in 2020 He is passionate about advocating for venues and the wider events industry.

 CHRIS MINTERN - EDEN PARK